 Mortgage loans are predominantly secured against prime residential property in Northern Ireland having been sourced through a network of approved mortgage brokers, as well as directly through the branch network.
 The Society lends principally to first time buyers, home movers, self-builders and re-mortgagors.
 To ensure we can meet all our obligations to savers, and to meet the commitments we have made to lend to home buyers, we maintain some of the funds from savers in the form of liquid assets.
 These liquid assets are invested with strong financial institutions, primarily the Bank of England in the Society's Reserve Account, and in UK government backed securities including Gilts and Treasury Bills.
-Security of, and accessibility to, liquidity are of key importance to the Society.
+Security of, and accessibility to, liquidity is of key importance to the Society.

-We aim to generate sufficient profit through management of the net interest margin (the difference between interest earned from borrowers and interest paid to savers) and costs, to maintain a strong capital position.
+We aim to generate sufficient profit through management of the net interest margin (the difference between interest earned from borrowers and interest paid to savers) and costs to maintain a strong capital position.
 As a result, we can continue to invest in the Society for the benefit of our Membership as a whole - for example, by improving customer experience, building digital capability, maintaining branches and enhancing the colleague working environment.

-Mortgage rates have been historically low in recent years to support the economy from the effects of the pandemic.
-However, inflationary concerns led to the Bank of England increasing the official bank rate by 0.15% to 0.25% in December 2021.
-This continued throughout 2022 with interest rates being increased at each of the Bank of England's Monetary Policy Committee meetings during the year.
-The official bank rate ended the year at 3.50%, with commentators forecasting that the peak of 4.50% will be hit in mid-2023.
+Mortgage rates were historically low in recent years to support the economy from the effects of the pandemic.
+However, inflationary concerns have led to the Bank of England increasing the official bank rate throughout 2022 and 2023.
+The official bank rate started 2023 at 3.50%, with interest rates being increased at five meetings of the Bank of England's Monetary Policy Committee during the year.
+This has resulted in a rate at the end of the year of 5.25%.
 This fast-changing interest rate environment has meant that we have had to actively manage the competing needs of borrowers and savers and our products have consistently remained at the top end of the local best buy tables.
 We will continue to offer competitive mortgage and savings rates.

-Longer term, while we believe that our core product lines are sustainable into the future, we expect the markets we operate in to remain highly competitive and we will need to adapt accordingly in the best interests of our Members.
+Longer term, while we believe that our core product lines are sustainable into the future, we expect the markets we operate in to remain highly competitive, and we will need to adapt accordingly in the best interests of our Members.
 Despite the challenging external environment, we have continued to utilise technology in our mortgage systems to improve efficiency, speed up processing times and improve customer experience for Members and mortgage brokers alike.
 This will help us to face challenges from a more digital marketplace, with more diverse customer requirements, both in terms of channel preferences and product needs.
-We continue to review opportunities to meet existing and new Members' needs better, including the development of our products and distribution channels.
+We continue to review opportunities to better meet existing and new Members' needs, including the development of our products and distribution channels.

 As a mutual organisation, Progressive does not have external shareholders or pay dividends, rather the ownership and governance model of the Society ensures strategic and operational decisions are taken focusing on the needs of our Members.
-This means that the Society can operate on lower levels of profit than would be required under other ownership models, providing better value products to Members.
+This means that the Society can operate on lower levels of profit than would be required under other ownership models, thus providing better value products to Members.
 Progressive makes a profit by generating a margin on the difference between the rates paid on Members' savings and the rates charged on mortgages.
 This margin, or net interest receivable, covers the cost of running and administering the business, including mortgage bad debts.
 The surplus then increases the Society's reserves, building capital strength and allowing the delivery of value-for-money products to new and existing Members.